digital-land/digital-land-frontend/USE_WITH_FLASK.md

   return {"assetPath": "/static"}
 ```

-### Set up stylesheet compiler

-You need to update the include paths for libsass.
-Do this in `assets.py`.
-Update include paths to be:
+### Custom scss

+Make sure you have set the correct input and output paths in the `digital-land-frontend.config.json` config file.
 ```
-libsass_output = LibSass(
-    include_paths=[
-        static('scss'),
-        'node_modules/govuk-frontend/',
-        "node_modules/digital-land-frontend",
-    ]
-)
+{
+  "scssPath": "./assets/scss",
+  "stylesheetsOutputPath": "application/static/stylesheets",
+  ...
+}
 ```

-Then, in your `main.scss` file import just the digital land frontend (this will import what it needs from govuk).
+Then, in your `main.scss` file import the digital land frontend (this will also import what it needs from govuk).

 ```
 // import all digital land and GOVUK Frontend scss
 @import "digital-land-frontend/dl-frontend";
 ```

+You can now compile you stylesheets by running `npm run nps build.stylesheets`.

-### Adding custom javascript
+### Custom javascript

 You need to put your custom js files into a folder different to the static folder they will get served from.
 This will allow digital-land-frontend to copy the right files to the right place when compiling your custom js.